bchiang7/v4/content/jobs/Deloitte/index.md

 - Front-End Engineer for Ohio State gov. Built an Ohio.gov website, specifically the admin dashboard section, using React, Form.io, and a web content manager.
 The website had fully functional CRUD capabilities with a beautiful front-end.
 - Long-term contract working for the IRS as a full-stack engineer.
 Helped develop the TaxPro application using Java Spring Boot for backend, React/Typescript for the front-end and Jest and RTL for testing.
 - Blockchain Guild Apprentice: Participate in blockchain initiatives to to learn and develop skills relating to blockchain.
+- NFT Hackathon 3rd Placewinner: Placed 3rd out of 33 teams in an NFT based hackathon where I led two other team members to build a identity management system using NFTs.
+Github repo can be found [here](https://github.com/XavierElon/bit-of-tech)